 Purpose: Raise awareness of the impacts PE well water usage has on (1) groundwater levels and (2) the connection to streams and rivers.
 Supplement water offset and restoration projects.

-Funding source: Funding is needed either through legislative appropriations, grants, pooling of resources by Committee members and other stakeholders, or other means.
+Funding source: Funding is needed through legislative appropriations, grants, pooling of resources by Committee members and other stakeholders, and/or other means.

 Water Conservation Statewide Policy